buckie/haskell_recursion.presentation/README.md

-# Haskell, Recursion, Orders of Growth buffet
+# Haskell, Recursion, Orders of Growth, Tail Recursion, The Universe and everything

-Like many other buffets, it will probably leave you overstuffed with incorrect information.
+Like many other buffets, it will probably leave you nauseated with incorrect information.
 And destroy your laundry.

 # Typeset

-`nodemon -x 'cleaver haskell-recursion-ordres-of-growth-buffet.md'`
+`nodemon -x 'cleaver haskell_recursion.md'`